 What is Short Bowel Syndrome?

-Short bowel syndrome (SBS) occurs when a large portion of the intestine does not work normally.
-This can occur if a large section of the intestine has been surgically removed or if a baby is born with an abnormally short intestine.
+Short bowel syndrome (SBS) is when a large portion of the intestine does not work normally.
+This can happen if a large part of the intestine has been surgically removed or if a baby is born with an abnormally short intestine.

 - Child does not gain weight (sometimes labeled “failure to thrive”)